diego1401/CSE306/Raytracer_Assignement1/README.md

-# CSE306_Assignement1
+# Ray Tracer
 The report for the assignment can be found in the report folder.
+Results as well as the features this projects provides can be found on it.

 How to run this code and change the scene:
 - Go to scene.cpp